pydelhi/talks/guidelines.md

 A well-timed joke or light comment can lighten the mood and help you connect with the audience really fast.
 However, make sure that your humour is appropriate and relevant to the context.

 #### D. Having Code in Your Talk/Slides
-If done nicely, please include it, otherwise it could overwhelm the audience, and real-time tutorials in the talk are usually not recommended by many, but meetups are a safe space where you can try things and not get judged.
-We are very open to having people experiment with different formats and styles at our meetups.
+If done well, please include it.
+Otherwise, it could overwhelm the audience, as real-time tutorials during talks are usually not recommended by many.
+However, meetups are a safe space where you can try new things without judgment.
+We are very open to people experimenting with different formats and styles at our meetups.

 #### E. Include Hooks to Encourage Conversation
 Add points/hooks in your talk that will encourage the audience to approach you after the talk for further discussion.
 This not only adds value to your talk but also creates opportunities for networking and deeper engagement with attendees.